aembadawy/swiftui-property-wrapper/README.md

 **@State** is used primarily for managing small amounts of mutable data that are specific to a single view.

 *And how it works is essentially SwiftUI discords the previous view and redraws a new view whenever any change occurs in a state variable.*

+## @Binding Property Wrapper

+@Binding creates a link to a @State property.
+We cannot create @Binding without @State.
+@State property is the origin.
+Modifying @Binding modifies original @State.